-- Organize an event for classroom parents to meet and discuss interest in setting up future activities. - Contact parents about upcoming events and any need for volunteers. - Meet with classroom teachers to understand the teachers' preferences and needs for Room Parent involvement. - Explore parents' interest in volunteering in the classroom - Coordinate holiday and end-of -the-year teacher appreciation gifts from the class.
+- Organize an event for classroom parents to meet each other and discuss interest in setting up future activities. - Contact parents about upcoming events and any need for volunteers. - Meet with classroom teachers to understand the teachers' preferences and needs for Room Parent involvement. - Explore parents' interest in volunteering in the classroom - Coordinate holiday and end-of-the year teacher appreciation gifts from the class.

 Why does CCC have a Room Parent organization?
-We find that the Room Parent concept works especially well to help create a community feeling and increase parent involvement.
+We find that the Room Parent concept works especially well to help create a feeling of community and increase parent connection to and involvement with CCC.